 What is a pole barn home?

 A pole barn is a building that uses post-frame construction.
 Poles are either driven into the ground or secured above ground.
-The poles support the roof, as opposed to traditional stud-wall homes where the walls support the roof.
+The poles support the roofing, as opposed to traditional stud-wall homes where the walls support the roof.
 This means that you don't have any load-bearing walls, which creates ease of open concept design.
 Pole barn homes are sturdy, but they don't require a foundation.

 Pole barn homes generally employ wood or metal siding, but you can use stone or cement panels too, but that might require additional structural modifications.